chloeam/jekyll-starter/README.md

 1. Install bundler with `gem install bundler` then install Jekyll and all its dependencies with `gem install jekyll`.

-2. Create a directory for your site with `mkdir my-new-site` and navigate into it with `cd my-new-site`.

-3. Clone this repository with `git clone git://github.com/chloeam/jekyll-starter.git`
+2. Clone this repository with `git clone git://github.com/chloeam/jekyll-starter.git`

+3. Rename the directory `jekyll-starter` to the name of your new site

+4. `cd your-site-folder`

-4. Edit `_config.yml` to personalize the site
+5. Edit `_config.yml` to personalize the site

-5. Run jekyll with `jekyll serve`.
+6. Run jekyll with `jekyll serve`.
 The site will be available locally at [http://localhost:8000](http://localhost:8000)

+### Adding Your Own Remote Repository

+At this point, you've cloned this entire repository, including the remote and commit history.
+To add your own remote,

+1. Delete the current remote with `git remote rm origin`

+2. Start a new repo on github

+3. Run `git remote add origin https//github.com/user/repo.git`

+4. Run `git push -u origin master`

+Now, you have your own remote set up!

 ### Setup Disqus Comments